wellcomecollection/catalogue-pipeline/docs/fetching-records-from-source-catalogues/miro-our-image-collections.md

 ## How we delete records

-Occasionaly Collections will ask us to take down a Miro image; we have a script for doing this in the pipeline repo.
+Occasionally Collections will ask us to take down a Miro image; we have a script for doing this in the pipeline repo.

 All the Miro takedowns are recorded here: https://github.com/wellcomecollection/private/blob/main/miro-suppressions.md